Michillas/Translator-React-App/README.md

 🟨 - Be able to copy translations

+🟨 - Icon to exchange the values of the languages in the dropdown menu

+🟨 - Language changer of the app on the top right of the screen

 🟨 - Translation history

 🟨 - Easier manual way to introduce the API Key of RapidAPI